 - Checkout: Download files from the Subversion repository to a local working copy.

 - Commit: Sends a set of changes in the local working copy over to the Subversion repository.

 - Ignore: For excluding files in your Subversion folder from being managed by Subversion.

 - Revert: For retrieving older versions of a file from the repository, discarding any local changes.

 - Merge: Used to combine files that have been separately modified by two or more people.

 To learn everything there is to know about Subversion, read the free, official Subversion book: Version Control with Subversion.

-Online File Systems
+Online and Network File Systems

 Do not edit your Xojo project files directly from networked file systems (SMB, etc.) or online file systems (DropBox, Google Files, Box, etc.).
 The multi-user access and automated syncing can cause project corruption if things happen at inappropriate times.

 For sharing projects between computers, Xojo recommends using a source control system as described above.